 Suppose Rex is trying to figure out what to do with a bunch of stock he bought 10 years ago for $200,000.
 The stock is currently worth $4 million, but Rex sees little income from the stock as the dividends are small.
 One option for Rex would be to sell the stock off and invest the money in some sort of fund that would pay a larger income.
 However, if Rex decided to sell the stock, he would owe $570,000 in capital gains tax.

 Another option Rex has is to set up a charitable trust with his favorite museum.
 He would donate the stock to the trust which would be able to sell the stock for a $3.8 million profit because of its tax exempt status.
 In addition, Rex would be able to claim an income tax deduction, spread over a period of five years, for his charitable donation.

 The charity would then be in charge of investing and managing the $3.8 million.
 In addition, the trust document that Rex drew up requires the trust to pay Rex 7% of the value of the trust annually for the remainder of Rex's life.
 During the first year the trust is in operation, Rex would receive $266,000.
 This amount will most likely change depending upon how well the trust succeeds in investing and managing the money.
 If the trust does well, Rex will be paid more each year.

-If you are interested in starting a charitable remainder trust, you may benefit from the assistance of someone familiar with the tax code.
-A qualified lawyer can help ensure that your trust is tailored to your particular needs.
-Contact a local tax attorney for a free intial case review to discuss your needs.
+If you're interested in starting a charitable remainder trust, you may benefit from the assistance of someone familiar with the tax code.
+It's in your best interest to contact a qualified tax attorney who can help ensure that your trust is tailored to your particular needs.